HitkoDev/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 1.1.3 =
+* Fix: Undefine error for inline JS when JS Group file is enabled.
+* Fix: Several files displayed when Group Files was enabled.
+* Fix: Varnish auto purge slowed down admin area while varnish is not running.
+* Fix: PDF files are not downloadable with CDN enabled.
+* Fix: miscellaneous UI issues.
+* Add: The Google Analytics script/tag is now excluded form Minification.
+* Add: Option to enable cache for admin user.
+* Add: Handling of  404 error of JS/CSS/HTML when cache files are not writeable.
+* Add: Exclude @import directive from CSS Minification.

 = 1.1.2 =
 * Fix: Improved handling of exclusion of CSS and JS while Minification and Group Files options are enabled.